universe-builders/universe-builders.github.io/void-survivors/development-plan.md

 ✅ Have 3 basic void creatures implemented, and one mini-boss.\
 ✅ Have the final art for each void creature and mini-boss.\
 ✅ Be hosted in a public cloud provider within a single region.\
-✅ Provide the team with amount of time they lasted.
+✅ Provide basic achievement metrics to players, including the amount of time they survived.

 The **vertical slice will not** have the following features:\
 ⭕ Meta game, ie no character progression.\